 You have a big filling that needs replacement.
 Do you have to get a full crown?
 Not necessarily.
 A more conservative option, inlays and onlays fit into a tooth similarly to a filling, yet they are milled restorations, much like a crown.
 The bumps on top of a tooth are called cusps.
 Inlays fit between cusps, while onlays fit over one or more cusps.
 Inlays and onlays allow a patient to retain more natural tooth structure, which is always best.

-If you would like to learn whether an inlay or onlay is appropriate for your restoration, please call 918-528-3330 or email Winters Dental Excellence in Tulsa, OK for an appointment.
+If you would like to learn whether an inlay or onlay is appropriate for your restoration, please call (918) 528-3330 or click the button below to request an appointment with Dr. Meghan Hodges in Tulsa, OK.

 Ideally, restorative dentistry should accomplish many tasks:

 There are not many restorations that are able to accomplish all these tasks simultaneously, but inlays and onlays are among them.
-These alternatives to composite tooth-colored fillings are fully ceramic restorations that are custom-crafted for your teeth using CEREC.
+These alternatives to composite tooth-colored fillings are fully ceramic restorations that are custom-crafted for your teeth.

 Not only that, but inlays and onlays have the best aesthetics of any filling: they look just like your natural tooth material, not just in color but in luster.